rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 <span class="caption">Listing 2-3: Adding code to generate a random
 number</span>

-First, we add a line that lets Rust know we’ll be using the `rand` crate as an external dependency.
-This also does the equivalent of calling `use rand`, so now we can call anything in the `rand` crate by placing `rand::` before it.
+First, we add the line `extern crate rand`.
+This line lets Rust know we’ll be using the `rand` crate as an external dependency.
+It also does the equivalent of calling `use rand`, so now we can call anything in the `rand` crate by placing `rand::` before it.

 Next, we add another `use` line: `use rand::Rng`.
 The `Rng` trait defines methods that random number generators implement, and this trait must be in